I never encountered the story of Bluebeard growing up, as it was left out of my childhood fairytale anthologies.

 As a mental mouthwash, I suggest you read Angela Carter’s feminist version of Bluebeard after reading this much earlier one by the misogynist Perrault.
 Carter’s story is called The Bloody Chamber.

-The original French title is La Barbe bleue.
+The French title of Perrault’s retelling is La Barbe bleue.

-Disturbing as it is, the Bluebeard story has an influence on many modern stories, so is worth a read for that reason.
+Disturbing as it is, the Bluebeard story has an influence on many modern tales, so is worth a read for that reason.
+Cruel as it is towards women, I argue that is a story for women.

 STORY STRUCTURE OF BLUEBEARD